timbru31/apple-developer-learnings/README.md

 * Organizations
 * Enterprise Program

-The most important thing: **Enterprise accounts can not publish in the App Store**.
+The most important thing: **Enterprise accounts cannot publish in the App Store**.
 They can only distribute via In-house App Distribution.
 This means *BYOD* (bring your own device) is impossible, if the customer should be able to download the app from the App Store.

 #### More information